-If we have those feelings in our bodies, they may also be connected to our emotions.
+Those feelings in our bodies may also be connected to our emotions if we have those feelings.
 It’s essential to learn to identify when our physical symptoms are related to our senses, but breathwork also gives us the tools to tolerate them.

-Ah, many of us, since we do many things, we tend to avoid our emotions.
+Ah, many of us, since we do many things, tend to avoid our emotions.

 So by practicing breathwork, this body scan meditation technique will literally help you ease back into those physical discomforts, whether it’s that tension or, you know, the tightness, whatever it may be.
 I also sit down with the emotional feelings that come up as well.

 This body scan helps you identify what you feel, where you feel it in your body and then also gives you the tools to let it go.